KieranMcDDev/Kieran-OutplayTest/README.md

 If the best score is equal to 2 it means that there is no valid move

+the coord 0, 0 is the bottom left of the grid

 Exercise 3:

 This one is slightly different there are 3 key objects to look at first is the main object